A cooler light makes Megha feel at home

 It didn’t take long before the family relocated to Sweden, and Megha joined IKEA during the development of the very first IKEA TRÅDFRI smart lighting kits.
 Working with the five dimensions of IKEA Democratic Design — form, function, quality, sustainability and low price — is important to Megha, and from the very beginning, she wanted to be a part of creating an affordable connected home.

 “In the past, home automation products were expensive.
 Overcoming the myth that this is still true is a challenge, but with the IKEA Home smart solution, we can offer products that are not just for a selected few, but for the many.”

 Can we make our products even more affordable through design?

 “To use one solution for all technology, even the future ones, is a good way to lower the cost through design.
 If we can use the same software through configurations for different products, we can shorten the development time a lot,” says Megha.

 Connected homes are for the tech-savvy, is that also a myth?

 “It is a myth that you need to know tech to understand how to use automation.
-The software underneath is really complex, but for the users, we make it as simple as possible.
+The software underneath is really complex, but we make it as simple as possible for the users.
 You don’t need to be a tech expert to change the colour of the light.
 If the end-users think a product is complicated, they end up not using it.
 And if you don’t use it, it is not a very good design.”

 She believes that one reason why smart products used to be expensive and complex is that the tech brands were the first to offer home automation products, and compares the development of home automation with the development of computers.